 ⑥ Bangkok, Thailand

 It doesn't have the Michelin marvel of Tokyo or Singapore, and that's why Bangkok is an underrated escape—for now.
-Michelin will launch its guide later this year, which means Bangkok is still a star for your bank account this summer.
+Michelin only just launched its guide last year, which means Bangkok is still a star for your bank account this summer.
 While the capital brings a mélange of regional cuisine into the same fold, the city's highs and lows are legion, from climbing ancient temples to meandering vibrant street markets.

 Keith Flanagan is a Brooklyn-based food and travel writer — he’s never met a pastry he didn’t eat.
 Follow his every meal on Instagram at @keithflanny.